LaunchCodeEducation/java-web-dev-curriculum/content/thymeleaf-views/reading/forms-thymeleaf/_index.md

 Your new project will keep track of some fictional coding events.
 <!-- TODO: Update Link Below to chapter 9 when available -->
 1. Use the [start.spring.io](https://start.spring.io/) website to initialize your new project.
-2. Follow the steps you used to setup [hello-spring](initialize-spring-boot-project), but call the new project `coding-events`.
+2. Follow the steps you used to setup [hello-spring](initialize-spring-boot-project), but call the new project `codingevents`.
 3. Add the *Thymeleaf* dependency in addition to *Spring Web*, *Spring Boot DevTools*, and *Validation*.
 4. *Generate* the `.zip` file and then import it into IntelliJ.

 ## Coding Events Setup - Video

-Now that you have `coding-events` up and running, add features to it by coding along with the content below:
+Now that you have `codingevents` up and running, add features to it by coding along with the content below:

 <!-- {{< youtube hmgxMOf51JU >}} -->

 {{% notice blue Note "rocket" %}}
-The following videos will demonstrate features we've added to a new MVC application we'll be working with called `coding-events`.
+The following videos will demonstrate features we've added to a new MVC application we'll be working with called `codingevents`.
 You may notice that parts of this video include references to `Java11`.
 Your project should be using `Java17`.

-You should create your own version of `coding-events` from [Spring Initializer](https://start.spring.io/) and refer to [this branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/starter) and the [Coding Events Setup - Text]({{< relref "#coding-events-setup---text" >}}) walkthrough to replicate our code.
+You should create your own version of `codingevents` from [Spring Initializer](https://start.spring.io/) and refer to [this branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/starter) and the [Coding Events Setup - Text]({{< relref "#codingevents-setup---text" >}}) walkthrough to replicate our code.
 You may fork and clone from the `CodingEventsJava` project for reference.
 {{% /notice %}}

 ## Coding Events Setup - Text